Skip to main content

 Limited Citation Network vs. Competitors

 Moz Local's distribution network, while solid, is narrower than Yext's.
-Yext claims direct publisher relationships with 200+ platforms.
-Moz primarily works through aggregators, which means updates can take weeks to propagate rather than days.
+Yext advertises direct publisher relationships with 200+ platforms.
+Moz primarily works through aggregators, and in our experience those updates take noticeably longer to show up across directories than a direct-API push like Yext's.

 No Active Review Generation